 Essentially, what kinds of problems are you good at solving?
 What do you do very well?
 How do you feel like a valued contributor?
 What are you best equipped and/or able to handle?
 Start making a list of all these skills, strengths, and abilities as they come to you.
 In all likelihood, you’ll discover strengths that you’ve been taking for granted and, therefore, didn’t notice.

 · How can you combine your inner strength and abilities with the things that inspire you and make you come alive?

 Now, we come to the crux of things.
 You’ve made two very important lists: A list of things that inspire you and a list of your strengths and inner abilities.
 Put these lists side-by-side and see if you can find a way to combine them.
 What, if any, strengths and inspiration can you unite?
 How can you make connections between the two?
 Be patient with your process.
 As said earlier, figuring out your “why” takes time and inquiry.
 It’s natural to not see clearly, at first, how to combine something you’re good at, such as copywriting, with volunteering at a local shelter.
-The more you meditate on your strengths and inspirations, though, the more you’ll be able to discover ways of merging the two.
+The more you elaborate on your strengths and inspirations, though, the more you’ll be able to discover ways of merging the two.
 The more you discover, the more you can experiment.

 · Will I really enjoy this?
 How do I know that what I’ve landed on is my “why”?